ndf-zz/remootio-adapter/assembly/README.md

 ![RIO Mounting](pcb-04_pinswasher.jpg "Remootio Pins")

 Insert Remootio module mounting pins (do not solder).
-If remootio is THT type, inset a short bodge wire as pictured and cover with capton tape.
+If Remootio is THT type, insert a short bodge wire as pictured and cover with capton tape.
 Position 2x spacing washers over mounting hole, then lower module into place and fix with screw.